oriwen/time-check/README.md

 This is my training project, it aims to be app that can show you when you can leave work.

 Features:
+- login to WATT system
-- You can specify time of arrival, lenght of work, lunch break
+- You can specify time of arrival, lenght of work, lunch break and time off-work.
 - Minimalistic
 - Saving a session
 - Configuration

 Planned features:
+- Monthly hours review (+- balance)
 - Clock changing color according to remaining time
-- Connecting directly to WATT system
 - Android version

 Instructions: